awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 For details about the Java implementation, see the [listAliases method](https://docs.aws.amazon.com/sdk-for-java/latest/reference/com/amazonaws/services/kms/AWSKMSClient.html#listAliases-com.amazonaws.services.kms.model.ListAliasesRequest-) in the *AWS SDK for Java API Reference*\.

 ```
-// List the aliases for one CMK
+// List the aliases for one KMS key
 //
 // Replace the following example key ARN with a valid key ID or key ARN
 String keyId = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";